uxlfoundation/spec.oneapi.io/level-zero/latest/_sources/sysman/PROG.rst

 The System Resource Management library may now be initialized without using environment variables by calling :ref:`zesInit`\.

 For compatibility, the following environment variables may also be enabled during initialization for the respective feature.
+It is recommended to initialize sysman either by calling :ref:`zesInit` or using the following environment variables but not both.

 +-----------------+-------------------------------------+------------+-----------------------------------------------------------------------------------+
 | Category        | Name                                | Values     | Description                                                                       |